urbien/vortexhealing/README.md

 ## Healing practice development
 VortexHealing is very impactful but is largely unknown to the general public.
 Below are some ideas on how to bridge needs of people who don't want to take VortexHealing classes but could use Vortex for their health, lifestyle and work developement.
 One can think of this in terms of referrals, affiliate programs and bridging of existing networks to VortexHealing.

-- executives - fear of public speaking (e.g. via an MBA school)
-- elected to public office that have deep wound
-- longevity (e.g. via subscribers to related youtube channels)
+- Longevity (e.g. via subscribers to related youtube channels)
-- preparing for death (e.g. via hospice)
+- Preparing for death (e.g. via hospice)
-- grief counceling (e.g. via hospitals)
+- Grief counceling (e.g. via hospitals)
-- marriage and relationship support
+- Marriage and relationship support
-- breakup and divorce support
+- Breakup and divorce support
-- rape support
+- Rape cases support
-- long covid help
+- Long covid help, like clearing pathways for restoring the sense of taste and smell
-- infections, including secondary for covid
+- Clearing infections, including secondary for covid
+- Lyme desease and long Lyme
-- labs for genetic risks (via the national lab networks??)
+- Genmod for known genetic risks (via the national lab networks??)
-- therapy and deep wound release
+- Support the therapy and deep wound release
+- Support other mental conditions like Bipolar, Schizophrenia, if due to a virus
+- Support for autoimmune deseases, if due to a virus
-- new home, new apartment, such as clearing, blessing, creating divine portals.
+- New home, new apartment, such as clearing, blessing, creating divine portals.
-- unresolved parent issues
+- Unresolved parent issues
-- losing weight, improving digestion
+- Losing weight, improving digestion
-- loosing hair
+- Loosing hair
-- energy system check up and repair
+- Energy system check up and repair (via longevity networks)
-- meridians unreachable with needles (via accupuncturists networks)
+- Meridians unreachable with needles (via accupuncturists networks)
-- karmic knots (via buddhists schools??)
+- Karmic knots (via Buddhist schools??)
-- fear of exams (via prep schools, tutoring marketplaces)
+- Fear of exams (via prep schools, tutoring marketplaces)
+- Fear of public speaking (e.g. via an MBA school)
+- Elected to public office that have deep wound
-- post-chemo and radiation for cancer (via marihuana dispenseries??)
+- Relief for side-effects of cancer treatments like chemo or radiation (via marihuana dispenseries??)